blockdeep/libro/src/medium/Include_Error_Documentation.md

 ## Description

-Lack of documentation on error variants can make it challenging for developers to understand and address issues.
-Adding documentation for each error provides valuable context in code metadata, making it easier to identify the cause of failures.
+Errors in runtime code are crucial for communicating issues to developers and users.
+Without proper documentation, understanding the purpose and cause of specific errors can be challenging, leading to longer debugging cycles and potential misinterpretation of error messages.
+Documenting error variants ensures clarity and provides essential context directly in the codebase, making it easier for developers to identify and address issues efficiently.

 ## What should be avoided